 Build your knowledge and expertise to help empower a broad community with our MS in Human and Social Services degree program.

-In diverse populations, human services professionals must be in tune with the special needs of underrepresented or marginalized groups such as low-income, single-parent, gay and lesbian families, bisexual, and transgender.
+In diverse populations, human services professionals must be in tune with the special needs of underrepresented or marginalized populations such as low income, single parent, gay and lesbian families, bisexual, and transgender.
 In this MS in Human and Social Services specialization, you will explore a broad spectrum of theoretical and clinical approaches to intervention.
 At the completion of your studies, you will be able to recognize special treatment considerations and develop multimodal therapeutic approaches.